efa/Wilderland/README.md

 'WLosx'       macOS64 binary cross-built with OSXcross/CLang/LLVM [5] on Linux
 Just unzip all files to a directory.
 On macOS the standard Wilderland.dmg file can be installed opening it and dragging to Applications.
-In case the app won't start from the GUI, open terminal to /Applications/Wilderland.app/Contents/MacOS and start 'WLosx'
+In case the app won't start from the GUI, open terminal @ /Applications/Wilderland.app/Contents/MacOS and start 'WLosx'

 The sources was ported to SDLv2.0, added the support for a free Z80 emulator: